Tabaluga (TV series)

-Tabaluga is a German-Australian animated television series produced by Yoram Gross Film Studios and Yoram Gross-EM.TV, based on the character of the same name created by Peter Maffay.
-In this series, Tabaluga is the last of the dragons and the crown-prince of Greenland, a magical place inhabited by talking animals of many different species.
-Tabaluga must defend his home from two rival kingdoms on either side of Greenland; a frigid arctic tundra, ruled by the evil snowman Arktos and a searing desert, ruled by an evil sand-spirit named Humsin.
-It was shown on Seven Network in Australia and ZDF in Germany.
-It was also shown on the Fox Family Channel in the United States.
+Tabaluga is an animated television series produced by Yoram Gross Film Studios and Yoram Gross-EM.TV, based on the character of the same name created by Peter Maffay.
+In this series, Tabaluga is the last of the dragons and lives in Greenland, a magical place inhabited by talking animals of many different species.
+Tabaluga must defend his home from Iceland, a frigid arctic tundra, ruled by the evil snowman Arktos.
+In Season 2, he must also deal with a searing desert, ruled by an evil sand-spirit named Humsin.

+A German-Australian co-production, the series was shown on Seven Network in Australia and ZDF in Germany.
+It was also shown on the Fox Family Channel from 1998 to 2001 in the United States.
+In the first season, there are many references to the albums.
+For example, the snake, Bilingua (Tabaluga und das leuchtende Schweigen) and the spider Tarantula (Tabaluga und Lilli) make one-off appearances in the series.
+Special mention goes to Lilli, who Tabaluga falls in love with in the third album, Tabaluga und Lilli.
+Season 1, Episode 23, Tabaluga and Lilli, is dedicated to their love story.

 Plot

-The series focusses on Tabaluga, the last dragon living in Greenland, a land occupied by intelligent, talking animals.
-As a dragon he is tasked with defending Greenland against the evil snowman Arktos and the desert spirit Humsin.
+The series focuses on Tabaluga, the last dragon living in Greenland, a land occupied by intelligent, talking animals.
+As a dragon he is tasked with defending Greenland against the evil snowman Arktos.
+In the second season, he must also defend Greenland against the desert spirit Humsin.